The road to hell is paved with good intentions: Artistic references

 In the movie Highway to Hell, the phrase is taken literally to create one particular scene.
-The Good Intentions Paving Company has a team of Andy Warhols who grind good-intentioned souls into pavement.
+The Good Intentions Paving Company has a team of Andy Warhols who grind good-intentioned souls to form the pavement.
 "I was only sleeping with my husband's boss to advance his career", says one.
 The figurative meaning of the phrase is a big part of the plot too, as several characters offer to help the two protagonists on the Road to Hell, but all of them have ulterior motives.

 In the Discworld novel Eric by Terry Pratchett, as the wizard Rincewind and teenaged demonologist Eric Thursley escape Pandemonium, they notice that the individual cobbles on the Road to Hell have good intentions written on them.
 These included "for the good of the kids", "I meant it for the best" and "we are equal opportunities employers".